ljwilliams09/Regulations-Gov-Webscraper/README.md

 ## Features

 - Scrapes regulatory dockets, documents, and public comments.
-- Supports filtering by agency, date, and keyword.
+- Supports filtering by year.
-- Outputs data in CSV or JSON format.
+- Outputs data in CSV.
 - Handles pagination and rate limiting.
 - Modular and extensible codebase.